csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  #### Meilin:
  Roles:
- Communicator: I'm reponsible for communicating with the customer Backend developer: I'm responsible for the rest of the backend work
+ Communicator: I'm responsible for communicating with the customer Backend developer: I'm responsible for the rest of the backend work
  QA: I will be responsible for writing unit tests Technical strengths:
- 1. I'm a careful person and like testing stuff out throughly
+ 1. I'm a careful person and like testing stuff out thoroughly
  2. I'm good at coding and likes learning new technologies, so I'm excited to have the chance to learn node.js
  3. I'm familiar with database-related stuff
  Technical weaknesses: